godfat/pork/README.md

 Here it `require 'pork/should'`, and it would load the monkey patches for inserting `Kernel#should` shown in SYNOPSIS.
-This is actually optional, and could be replaced with `Pork::Executor#expect`.
+This is actually optional, and could be replaced with `Pork::Suite#expect`.
 For example, we could also write it this way:

 ``` ruby